-Access Control Identifier (ACI)¶
+Access Control Identifier (ACI)

-The Access Control Identifier (ACI) part of an ACL entry specifies the user or group for which the entry applies.
-Group identifiers are distinguished be the prefix "group:".
-For example, "group:accounting".
+The Access Control Identifier (ACI) part of an ACL entry specifies the

-explained below.
-The meaning of other identifiers usually depends on
+other identifiers usually depends on the

 anonymous